andrebask/thesis/12 - chapter7.md

 ![Code size comparison, values in bytes \label{codesize-tab}](figures/codesize-table.pdf)

 We can observe that the size of transformed code can be 10 times larger than the code compiled without first-class continuations enabled.
 Even if the code size increase is proportional to the number of fragments, the difference in size is significant.
-This indicates that would be better to limit the use of transformed code to modules that needs `call/cc` and use it in combination with non-transformed code.
+This indicates that would be better to limit the use of transformed code to modules that needs `call/cc`, and use `call/cc` enabled code in combination with non-transformed code.

 ![Size of compiled classes in bytes \label{codesize}](figures/codesize.png)